Showing posts with label Plate. Show all posts

 UPDATE (Feb 2015):

 Even though I continue to consume BPC on occasion - probably once or twice a week at most - I am still skeptical about the possible long term effects.
 It continues to grow in popularity and I am not surprised why - it is convenient, addictive and it really does have astounding positive effects when it comes to both satiety and mental performance.
-However, I am seeing more and more backlash against BPC from other ancestral health tadalafil overnight delivery canada experts.
+However, I am seeing more and more backlash against BPC from other ancestral health prednisone experts.

-The major argument against BPC is that even though best generic levitra overnight butter and MCT oil both have some beneficial properties, they are relatively energy-dense and nutrient-poor compared to eating real foods.
+The major argument against BPC is that even though tadalafil butter and MCT oil both have some beneficial properties, they are relatively energy-dense and nutrient-poor compared to eating real foods.
 This begs the question, are you really doing yourself any favor by drinking pure fat for breaking or would you be better off eating a real breakfast of, for example, eggs, kale and avocado.

 And if you wish to intermittent fast why not just have black coffee and not interrupt the fast with a large bolus of fat?